 Here are a few simple tips on how to start meditating and not quit:

-• Keep a journal.
-Analyzing and tracking your progress in practice and in life will become the best motivation to continue meditating.
+- Keep a journal.
+Analyzing and tracking your progress both in practice and in life will become the best motivation to continue meditating.

-• Find a Master.
+- Find a Master.
 Responsibility to a spiritual mentor will help you avoid many mistakes and not quit meditation halfway.
-Like a coach in sports, a competent mentor will help you quickly unleash the potential of your ward and always support you in difficult times.
+Like a coach in sports, a competent mentor will help his apprentice to unleash his potential faster and will always support him in difficult times.

 How to make meditation not boring

-• Improvise.
-Try different meditation techniques until you find one that resonates with you right now.
-Different styles of meditation can change depending on your inner state and external circumstances.
+- Improvise.
+Try different meditation techniques until you find one that resonates with you at the moment.
+You may change different styles of meditation depending on your inner state and external circumstances.
 Adapt the practice to yourself.

-• Experiment.
-If you are used to home practices, try to get out into nature or to places of power.
+- Experiment.
+If you are used to home practices, try to get out in nature or to places of power.
 Used to group ones — try personal practice.
 Practice one technique — add a couple more to your arsenal.
 Be open to new things.

-• Immerse yourself in practice.
+- Immerse yourself in practice.
 Gradually increase the time of your meditation sessions.
-If you have already tasted the "flavor" of meditation, try attending a retreat.
+If you have already tasted the "flavour" of meditation, try attending a retreat.
 A retreat will allow you to take your practice to a new level.

 The following signs will help you understand if meditation is working:

-5. Unusual special effects are felt during practices: heat or, conversely, cold along the spine, tingling, goosebumps, a feeling of bursting in the head, "weightlessness" of the body or, conversely, its "leadiness", etc.
+- Unusual special effects are felt during practices: heat or, the opposite, cold along the spine, tingling, goosebumps, a feeling of bursting in the head, "weightlessness" of the body or, the opposite, its "heaviness", etc.